Coppenhall Junction railway accident: Casualties

 The collision killed 18 passengers; 33 other passengers and one railwayman, the guard of the Birmingham train, were seriously injured.
 All these casualties were in the two rear coaches of the Liverpool train, which were telescoped after a coupling fractured.

 Investigation

-The official Ministry of Transport investigation in to the accident was led by colonel D. McMullen, who submitted his report in June 1963.
+The official Ministry of Transport investigation in to the accident was led by Colonel D. McMullen, who submitted his report in June 1963.

 Driver conduct and speedometers

-The investigation suspected that Driver Russell either misread the speedometer, which did not have an marks between 0 and 10 miles per hour and the 10 mile per hour mark was not labelled, with the first labelled mark being at 20 miles per hour, or did not use the speedometer and attempted to estimate his speed, as had been common practice on steam locomotives.
-It was noted that various differences in how steam locomotives and diesel locomotives that would make doing this in practice much trickier and that efforts should be made to improve driver usage of speedometers.
-The report recommended that the 10 mile per hour marking be labeled on speedometers.
+The investigation suspected that Driver Russell either misread the speedometer, which did not have any marks between 0 and 10 miles per hour and the 10 mile per hour mark was not labelled, with the first labelled mark being at 20 miles per hour, or did not use the speedometer and attempted to estimate his speed, as had been common practice on steam locomotives.
+It was noted that various differences in how steam locomotives and diesel locomotives worked, would make doing this much trickier in practice.
+So, efforts should be made to improve driver usage of speedometers.
+The report recommended that the 10 mile per hour marking be labelled on speedometers.